Your guide to over-the-counter joint pain relief

 Why do my joints hurt?

-Painful joints are caused by many types of injuries or conditions.
+Painful joints can be temporary or ongoing, Dr. McElroy explains, adding that aching joints are caused by many types of injuries or conditions.
 People of all ages and activity levels can have joint pain.
 Your pain might be the result of:

 - Osteoarthritis, commonly called OA